ibm-cloud-docs/power-iaas/managing-resources-and-users.md

 Identity and access management (IAM) enables you to securely authenticate users, control access to {{site.data.keyword.powerSysShort}} resources with resource groups, and allow access to specific resources for a set of users with access groups.
 IAM is your one-stop shop for all user and resource management in the {{site.data.keyword.cloud_notm}}.
 {: shortdesc}

+You will need a `Viewer` role for the `IAM Access Management` service to display the `Infrastructure capacity` navigation menu if using custom role with `power-iaas.pod-capacity.view` IAM action.
+{: important}

 For more information about IAM, review the following information:

 - [Getting started with IAM](/docs/account?topic=account-access-getstarted)